doctr.transforms

 opacity_range – minimum and maximum opacity of the shade

-class doctr.transforms.modules.RandomResize(scale_range: Tuple[float, float] = (0.3, 0.9), preserve_aspect_ratio: bool | float = False, symmetric_pad: bool | float = False, p: float = 0.5)[source]
+class doctr.transforms.modules.RandomResize(scale_range: tuple[float, float] = (0.3, 0.9), preserve_aspect_ratio: bool | float = False, symmetric_pad: bool | float = False, p: float = 0.5)[source]

 Randomly resize the input image and align corresponding targets